AdobeDocs/experience-manager-cloud-manager.en/help/using/cloud-manager-faqs.md

 * The *Performance Step* is a web performance step - meaning it is the time to load the page using a web browser.
 * The URLs listed in the result CSV file are loaded in a Chrome browser in the Cloud Manager infrastructure during the test.
 * A common metric that fails is the *error rate*.
 In order for a URL to pass, the main URL must load with 200 status and in less than 20 seconds.
 Page loads that exceed 20 seconds are marked as 504 errors.
-* If your site requires user authentication, then see this documentation for configuring the test to authenticate to your site.
+* If your site requires User Authentication, then see [Authenticated Performance Testing](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/how-to-use/configuring-pipeline.html?lang=en#how-to-use) for configuring the test to authenticate to your site.

 ## 4. Are we allowed to use SNAPSHOT in the version of the maven project?
 How does versioning of the packages and bundle jar files work for stage and production deploys? {#snapshot-version}